-CHECK:
+Check:

-- Do you have a system in place to prevent purchases of conflict diamonds and transactions with blocked entities? - Have relevant employees received training on the KPCS/SoW? - Are you aware of applicable national and international sanctions? - Does an independent auditor annually verify you have maintained accurate and reconcilable records of warranties received and given?
+- Do you have a system in place to prevent purchases of conflict diamonds and transactions with blocked entities? - ✓ Have your employees received training on the FPCS/SoW? - Are you aware of applicable national and international sanctions? - ✓ Does an independent auditor annually verify you have maintained accurate and reconcilable records of warranties received and given?

-Further information
+E. Further information